modflowpy/flopy/docs/notebook_examples.md

 + An overview of FloPy3 capabilities to create a MNW2 file and evaluate data contained in the file is given in the [flopy3_mnw2package_example](../examples/Notebooks/flopy3_mnw2package_example.ipynb) Notebook.

++ An overview of FloPy3 capabilities to create MODPATH models and plot MODPATH results is given in the [flopy3_Modpath_example](../examples/Notebooks/flopy3_Modpath_example.ipynb) Notebook.

 + The [lake example](../examples/Notebooks/flopy3_lake_example.ipynb), a very simple FloPy example of steady flow in a square model with a fixed head cell in the middle (representing a lake) in a 10-layer model.

 + A variant of the [water-table example](../examples/Notebooks/flopy3_WatertableRecharge_example.ipynb), a very simple example of one-dimensional groundwater flow in an unconfined aquifer with recharge, from the MODFLOW-NWT documentation (http://pubs.usgs.gov/tm/tm6a37/).
 This IPython Notebook build files for MODFLOW-NWT.